thanos-katsilieris/Refactored_Application/README.md

-This is the code for a project for the course Software Development II.
+This is the code for a project for the course Software Development II at CSE UOI.

 Concerns a sales-commission application with refactored code.